Relativistic Dispersion Spectra across Lorentz boosted frames: Spurious modes and the enigma of causality: Non-spurious boosted modes in terms of local rest frame modes

 These modes are nothing but the LRF roots $W^i(p)$ mentioned in Eq.~\eqref{roots} expanded around zero momenta, where the expansion coefficients can be related to the derivative coefficients of the Taylor expansion as $a_n=\left[W_i^{(n)}\over n!\right]$.
 The coefficients $a_n$ are constant numbers dependent on the parameters in the underlying microscopic theory.
 For the hydrodynamic modes, Eq.~\eqref{O} corresponds to $a_0 = 0$, and $a_0 \neq 0$ corresponds to the non-hydrodynamic modes.

-Next, we consider the same mode in a Lorentz-boosted frame, where its frequency $\omega$ and wavenumber $k$ are related to their LRF counterparts $\tilde \omega$ and $\tilde k$ following \eqref{boost1}.
+Next, we consider the same mode in a Lorentz boosted frame, where its frequency $\omega$ and wavenumber $k$ are related to their LRF counterparts $\tilde \omega$ and $\tilde k$ following \eqref{boost1}.
 For convenience in the following calculations, we will explicitly express them as,

 Substituting \eqref{O} in \eqref{B1} and \eqref{B2} we get,

 where we have defined $\omega_q$ and $q$ as,

 Note from Eqs.~\eqref{P1} and \eqref{P2}, for the hydrodynamic modes we have $\omega=\omega_q$ and $ k=q$ as the leading coefficient $a_0$ vanishes.
 Therefore, solving for $ \omega_q$ and $ q$ is sufficient to derive the expansion coefficients for the hydrodynamic modes.
 Additionally, since we are working with a non-spurious mode here, we do not need to worry about the possibility of multiple solutions in \eqref{P1} and \eqref{P2} as well as in \eqref{H1} and \eqref{H2}.